worthingtonjg/healthyagainfoundation/_includes/index.md

 - Measuring my blood sugar multiple times enabled me to make better choices about when to excercie and eat
 - If I could measure my blood sugar constantly I would!

+#### Medication wasn't enough

+Now 150 blood glucose level wasn't good enough for me.

+At that level I was still causing damage to my organs and at risk of Heart Disease.
+Also it wasn't correcting my problem with High Triglycerids or Cholesterol.

+Finally I had no desire to be on a medication for the rest of my life.

 So next I added exercise into my routine.
-I found that I really enjoyed playing racquetball.

 ### How I beat Type 2 Diabetes with Exercise

-I started to play racquetball 3 days a week and running or walking on the treadmill the other 2 days.

-I dropped another 10 pounds.

-My blood sugar was getting better, but was still sporadic - some days it was 120, and other days it was 150

-I was seeing improvement but not enough

-I could not have reversed my diabetes without exercise.
+Keep in mind that up to this point I did exercise, but just not consistently.
+Some weeks I would do it 3 times, and other weeks only once.

+It was very hit or miss.

+At this point I realized that I needed to be religious with my excercise routine.
+I needed to do it every day to see a change.

+I knew I had to make exercise a habit and part of my lifestyle.

+#### How to Make Exercise a lifestyle

+There are three strategies I found helpful to make exercise a lifestyle and a habit for me, and not just something I tolerated.

+1. Find an activity you enjoy
+2. Find someone to do it with
+3. Measure your blood sugar before and after exercising to see the result

 For me the number one most important thing that has kept me exercising is finding something I enjoy.

+So I started to play racquetball 3 days a week and running or walking on the treadmill the other 2 days.

 The second most important thing is finding somebody to do it with.

 And the third most important thing is taking my blood sugar before and after exercising to see the difference it makes

+With this I dropped another 10 pounds.

+My blood sugar was getting better, but was still sporadic - some days it was 120, and other days it was 150

+I was seeing improvement but not enough.

-### When to Exercise
+#### When to Exercise

+One thing I found that helped me was to time my exercise when my blood glucose was at its highest.

-I excercise after meals.
+So I started to excercise after meals.

 Usually after lunch and after dinner are times that I exercise.
-And I use it as a tool to lower my blood sugar and allow me to eat a more normal diet than I could othe
+And I use it as a tool to lower my blood sugar and allow me to eat a more normal diet than I could otherwise.

+I know that exercising after a meal doesn't sound fun, but for me it has really been life changing.

+With the Metformin helping me keep my blood glucose under 150, adding the excercise in two hours after a meal can push my blood sugar down into the 110 - 120's.

 ### Cardio

-Great for helping you lose weight, but better in conjunction with Strength training
+As I mentioned above, when I first started exercising I was doing mainly cardio.
+Either by playing racquetball, or by running or walking on the treadmill.

+And while this worked, I think it only worked to a point.

+I am definitely glad I started out with the cardio, because it allowed me to get into good enough shape to start a strength training program.

-### Strength
+### Strength Training

 Most important and will greatly improve your blood sugar over time.

-<a href="{{ site.baseurl }}/how-I-beat-type-2-diabetes-with-diet">Back</a>
+### How I beat diabetes with Diet

+At the same time I started to make exercise a habit in life, I also started to change my diet.

 As a diabetic, I learned that I could simply not eat the same foods as other people and expect for things to be okay.